Image by Glynnis Ritchie via flickr

 Image via Sideways NY

-The New York Society Library is not only the oldest library in the United States but also one of the nation’s few remaining subscription libraries.
+The New York Society Library is one of the oldest libraries in the United States; it’s also one of the nation’s few remaining subscription libraries.
 This means that the library does require members to pay an annual fee—about $200 (it was much less when Herman Melville and Henry David Thoreau joined).
 Still, the opulent space on 79th Street at Madison remains accessible enough to serve as a refuge to many city writers seeking a bit of additional desk space and silence.

 While the superintendent at the New York Society Library now comes and goes just like its librarians, for nearly 25 years, the building was home to the Thornberry family.
 In 1943, Patrick Thornberry, an Irish immigrant, moved into the building with his young wife, Rose.
 Rose was also an Irish immigrant and apparently the reason why Patrick had come overseas in the first place.
 By the time the Thornberrys moved into the New York Society Library, they also had a six-year-old daughter, Rose Mary.